-Darla Balthaser RDN, CDN, LDN
+Darla Balthaser RDN, LDN

 I am a registered dietitian/ nutritionist specializing in plant-based nutrition.
 Like most everyone these days, my life has been touched by the modern-day diseases associated with inactivity and over consumption.
 We have all read the grim predictions related to increases in obesity, type 2 diabetes, heart disease, etc. in this country and all over the world.
 I want to help reverse this trend by sharing the things I have learned along the way.